 This Book shares the practical ideas and resources for Preparing Computer Assisted Language Learning (CALL) materials for second language learners.
 The book serves as a beginners guide for teachers who wish to use learning technologies.
 The book is an outcome of research on CALL materials and will help you design task based activities for learning in the classroom and beyond the classroom covering all the four skills.

 Second edition of this popular course for young learners - now seven levels including Starter.
-Perfect preparation for Cambridge English Young Learners: Movers.
-Well-loved by children and teachers the world over, Kid's Box is bursting with bright ideas to inspire you and your pupils.
+Perfect preparation for Cambridge English Young Learners: Flyers with Level 6.
+Well-loved by children and teachers the world over, Kid's Box Second edition is bursting with bright ideas to inspire you and your pupils.
 Perfect for general use, the course also fully covers the syllabus of the Cambridge Young Learners English (YLE) tests, preparing your students for success at Starters, Movers and Flyers.
-The Pupil's Book presents and practises new language through entertaining stories and fantastic songs and activities, making the learning process a joy.
-YLE-type tests in Levels 2, 4 and 6 assess progress, and familiarise children with the exam format.
+The Pupil's Book 6 presents and practises new language through entertaining stories and fantastic songs and activities, making the learning process a joy.
+Flyers-type tests in Level 6 assess progress, and familiarise children with the exam format.